Plants often have a variety of problems. In most cases, this is due to improper care.

 Too much sun

-Dark heuchera varieties are able to grow in full sun.
+Dark heuchera varieties can grow in full sun.
 The red or orange ones need partial shade.
 All this is true for fully rooted plants.

-The fact is that newly planted heucheras are unable to absorb water from the surrounding garden soil for some time.
-As a result, in full sun they can quickly lose their internal water reserves and droop.
-Another symptom would be brown sunburn on the leaves.
+Newly planted heucheras are unable to absorb water from the surrounding garden soil for some time.
+As a result, in full sun, they can quickly lose their internal water reserves and droop.
+Another symptom is brown sunburn on the leaves.

 If your newly planted heuchera in full sun has drooped then shade it immediately.
 This can be done using a garden umbrella.
 It is best if the shade remains for several weeks.